 If you know someone in Denmark, you can ask Danish friends or someone who lives in Copenhagen to help you to find a place, or at least to check whether it is a real deal.
 If you know someone in Copenhagen, it would be much easier.

-You can also try to get in contact with Danes through scout groups, sports associations, clubs (ex: Rotary or Lions), and the expats’ associations.
+You can also try to contact Danes through scout groups, sports associations, clubs (ex: Rotary or Lions), and the expats’ associations.

 Primary concern: How to stand out from hundreds of applications

-Most people who I met told that they have sent at least 50 emails to the landlords but still no reply.
+Most people I met told me they have sent at least 50 emails to the landlords but still no reply.
 Yes, it’s true.

-To me, applying for private housing is much harder than applying for a job.
+To me, applying for private housing is much more complicated than applying for a job.
 You need to stand out!